 - windows built in diagnostic (1)

-- how to find diagnostics in windows vista (1)
+- vista how to disable windows diagnostic disk collector (1)

 - resource exhaustion prevention (1)